First Blood (novel): Film adaptation

+The film rights to First Blood were first sold before the book was even released, with Stanley Kramer interested in directing, but the final contract was never signed.
 Cuban-Italian actor Tomas Milian read First Blood soon after its release and wanted to star in an adaptation of it; however, he was unsuccessful in persuading Italian producers to support the project.
 Still, he used "Rambo" as the name of his character, an ex-cop, in the 1975 film Syndicate Sadists.

 In 1972, Morrell sold the film rights to First Blood to Columbia Pictures, who in turn sold them to Warner Bros.
 The film languished in development hell for ten years, with the story passing through three companies and eighteen screenplays.
 Finally, Andrew G. Vajna and Mario Kassar, two film distributors looking to become producers, obtained the film rights.
-Sylvester Stallone was cast in the lead role, due to the star power he had from the films Rocky and Rocky II.
+Sylvester Stallone was cast in the lead role.
 Stallone used his clout to force changes to the script to make Rambo a more sympathetic character, including having Rambo not directly kill any police or national guardsmen (in the novel, he kills many), and having him survive at the end instead of dying as he does in the book.
-The novel also differs from the film in that, instead of Trautman personally training and leading Rambo in Vietnam, Trautman is mentioned as the commander of the school where he trained and Rambo barely remembers him.
-Rambo also expresses anger that Trautman would turn on one of his own after hearing that Trautman is working with the police to capture him.
+The film also differs from the novel in that, instead of Trautman being simply the commander of the school, he personally trained and led Rambo in Vietnam.

+Veteran actor Kirk Douglas was originally cast to play Trautman and given top billing.
+But Douglas quit the movie before filming was set to begin, specifically over the fact that he wanted the movie to end with Rambo dying at Trautman's hands, as in the novel, but the producers were unwilling to change the film's ending.

 Rambo, whose first name is not specified in the novel, was given the first name "John" for the film as a reference to the song "When Johnny Comes Marching Home".

-The film, First Blood, was a major success, earning $125 million on a $15 million budget, and spawning an entire Rambo franchise.
+The film was a major success, earning $125 million on a $15 million budget, and spawning an entire Rambo franchise.

-David Morrell, despite killing Rambo in the original novel, wrote the novelization for Rambo: First Blood Part II, and explained that he was bringing the character back to life because of the success of the movie.
+David Morrell wrote the novelizations for Rambo: First Blood Part II and Rambo III.